Milky Way Classical Cepheids Distances from Calibrated Infrared Period-Luminosity-Metallicity Relations: Data

-\textit{Spitzer mid-infrared [3.6] and [4.5]}.
+\textit{Spitzer MIR [3.6] and [4.5]}.
 We obtain the photometry of $[3.6]$ and $[4.5]$ from Spitzer's GLIMPSE (Galactic Legacy Infrared Midplane Survey Extraordinaire) program.
-We matched the following GLIMPSE subprojects with a matching radius of 1'' to obtain photometry: GLIMPSE I, GLIMPSE II, GLIMPSE 3D, GLIMPSE360, Vela-Carina, Deep GLIMPSE, SMOG, Cygnus-X, GLIMPSE Proper, and APOGLIMPSE \citep{benjamin03,churchwell09}.
+We matched the following GLIMPSE subprojects with a matching radius of 1'': GLIMPSE I, GLIMPSE II, GLIMPSE 3D, GLIMPSE360, Vela-Carina, Deep GLIMPSE, SMOG, Cygnus-X, GLIMPSE Proper, and APOGLIMPSE \citep{benjamin03,churchwell09}.
 In addition, we add the $[3.6]$ and $[4.5]$ photometry of 37 DCEPs from \cite{monson12}.
-The photometry of the $[3.6]$ band is available for 232 DCEPs, while the $[4.5]$ band is available for 254 DCEPs.